SECTION I. KEY BUSINESS AND HUMAN RIGHTS DOCUMENTS

 In The Netherlands, Nigerian farmers and the Dutch chapter of Friends of the Earth sued Shell and its Nigerian subsidiary for harm caused by an oil spill in Nigeria.
 Under conflict of law rules, the Hague Court of Appeal in 2021 applied the UK Supreme Court decision in Vedanta.
 Oguru and Efanga v.
 SPDC and Royal Dutch Shell, ECLI: NL: GHDHA: 2021: 132 (Jan.
 29, 2021).
 The Court held that a parent company (Shell) may owe a duty of care to community residents affected by the operations of its foreign subsidiary.
 Although not ordering Shell immediately to pay damages, the Court ordered Shell to install a leak detection system on a pipeline within one year, or else to pay the claimants a penalty of 100,000 euros per day.

 None of these cases has yet resulted in a final judicial determination of transnational corporate liability in tort for human rights abuses.
-However, they suggest a trend which could soon lead to a company being held liable in tort.
+However, some have settled, and they suggest a trend which could soon lead to a company being held liable in tort.

-For further analysis, articles and commentaries by Professor Cassel are linked below.
-Views expressed represent only his personal views, not those of the ABA or the Center.
+For further analysis, articles and commentaries by Professor Cassel and others are linked below.
+Views expressed represent only their personal views, not those of the ABA or the Center.

 Entry G. United Nations Treaty on Business and Human Rights